genomics-ngsCBMSO/Courses/ngs_course/dia3_ATACseq/README.md

 ### 1.1.
 Sequencing reads (FASTQ files)

-To save time, FASTQ files for these samples are already downloaded in your computer.
-We did a sumsampling taking 1M random reads for each file so the process speeds up.
-We will create a symbolic link.
+To save time, FASTQ files for these samples were downloaded.
+A subsampling of 1M and 10M reads per samples was perfomed to speed up the computing time in this practice.
+We will start working with 1M-read FASTQ files.

 ```bash
 # Subsample reads to 1 million